 Upon learning of a possible violation of the Academic Integrity policy, the instructor will speak directly with the student about the alleged offense and impose an appropriate sanction (see Sanctions below) as detailed in the class syllabus.
-The instructor may consult with the Program Director in arriving at a decision regarding an appropriate sanction.
-The incident and the sanction shall be documented in a report to be included in the student's file so that any future incidents may be referred directly to the Office of Student Services.
+The instructor may consult with the their School Dean in arriving at a decision regarding an appropriate sanction.
+The incident and the sanction shall be documented in a report to be included in the student's file so that any future incidents may be referred directly to the Office of the Dean of Students.

 For serious, flagrant, or repeat cases of academic integrity violations, the incident shall be reported by the instructor in writing to the Dean of Students or designee for further action.
 Examples of serious and flagrant offenses include, but are not limited to violations through which, in the determination of the instructor, the student intended to achieve academic advantage, such as misrepresentation of substantial portions of written work, cheating, and other forms of significant academic integrity violations.
-The instructor must file, within ten (10) business days of discovery, a report with the Office of Student Services detailing the specifics of an alleged instance of serious or flagrant academic dishonesty.
+The instructor must file, within ten (10) business days of discovery, a report with the Office of the Dean of Students detailing the specifics of an alleged instance of serious or flagrant academic dishonesty.
 The report may suggest the instructor's preferred sanctions for the offense from the possibilities below.
-Upon receipt of the report of a serious, flagrant, or repeated case of academic integrity violations, the Office of Student Services will initiate proceedings in accordance with the Student Conduct and Disciplinary Policies below.
+Upon receipt of the report of a serious, flagrant, or repeated case of academic integrity violations, the the Dean of Students will initiate proceedings in accordance with the Student Conduct and Disciplinary Policies below.